BVL Board of Directors

 Wally and wife, Joyce, live along the Chesapeake Bay where they enjoy spending their leisure time with their three sons and their families.

-Marci became the newest member of the BVL Board of Directors in September 2010, bringing with her an extensive knowledge of bowling as well as finance.
+Marci joined the BVL Board of Directors in September 2010, bringing with her an extensive knowledge of bowling as well as finance.
 For the last 35 years, Marci has been very active in the sport as well as in her career with Learjet, Inc. from where she recently retired as a corporate tax analyst.

 In addition to her work in the tax department, Marci served on Learjet’s management association board and their employees’ association board for more than 15 years.

 She began her “other” career – in the sport of bowling in 1975 in which she has enjoyed a great amount of success.
 Marci had a record qualifying round at the 2007 USBC Senior Queens and part of a team that won several Brunswick World Team Challenge women’s events in the 1990s.
 She was named 2006-07 Great Plains USBC Senior Bowler of the Year.
 Additionally, Marci was Great Plains USBC Association president from 2005 (when the association was named the BPAA Association of the Year) to 2010.

 Marci is a native of Wichita, Kan., where she lives with her husband.
 In her spare time, Marci enjoy golfing and traveling.